kunstkernewek/WhatNext/content/about/info.md

 type: ''

 ---
 Towards the end of the year 2019, Oliver Scott got together with some people and tried to find out what would be the most useful next step for all.
-These are the notes.
+These are the notes